AaltoSciComp/scicomp-docs/training/scip/shell-scripting.rst

 Part of :doc:`Scientific Computing in Practice <index>` lecture series at Aalto University.

-**Audience:** employees and students looking for an extensive intro into Linux shell / terminal.
+**Audience:** employees and students, intermediate or advanced level in Linux/Mac shell

 **About the course:** You know that SLURM batch script is a regular BASH shell script mostly?
 You know that when you login to Triton your terminal is a fully enabled shell scripting environment?
 Do you know how to create an alias, a function, how to use loops and traps in a shell?
 How to work with variables and arrays?
 The course is oriented on those who want to start using BASH programming fully and use terminal efficiently.